mintproject/mic/docs/usage.md

 Definition: Name of the model
 Model - Name : Height Above Nearest Drainage (HAND)
 ```
-Note that each property includes a definition.
+Note that each property includes a **definition**, explaining what the property aims to describe.
 In this case, we added as name "`Height Above Nearest Drainage (HAND)`".
 When pressing enter, the table will be completed:

 ```bash
 ======= Model ======